bio-tools/biotoolsDocs/curators_guide.rst

 Documentation type
 ..................
-*Type of documentation that is linked to, e.g. "TODOTODOTODO"*
+*Type of documentation that is linked to, e.g. "Citation instructions"*

 - **1.** **MUST** acurately specify the type of documentation available at the link, in terms from a controlled vocabulary (see below)